 They’ve gotten a lot of terrible reviews based on their customer service.
 For example, in our WordPress hosting survey, GoDaddy ranked near the bottom in terms of support quality.
 While that survey did deal specifically with hosting, rather than just domain registration, it is a good indicator of the overall reputation GoDaddy has for customer service.

-SiteGround is primarily a web host, but they do offer domain name registration services as well.
-Because SiteGround’s main focus is web hosting, it makes a great option if you’re looking for domain registration and hosting in one place.
+Like Bluehost, SiteGround is primarily a web host, but they do offer domain name registration services as well.

 SiteGround doesn’t have the best pricing; their domain names start at $15.95+ per year.
 As we said, their primary business is hosting, not selling domains!

-With that being said, if you’re not comfortable working directly with nameservers, paying $5 might be worth it for the convenience of having your domain name and hosting in one spot.
+With that being said, if you’re not comfortable working directly with nameservers, the extra money might be worth it for the convenience of having your domain name and hosting in one spot.
 SiteGround is one of the best domain registrars that also offers hosting.